callanalexander/pardalote/README.md

 jupyter lab
 ```

-Convert your embeddings to one `.txt` per recording using notebook `01`
-(BirdNET) or `03` (Perch), where each row is:
+Open `pardalote_gui.ipynb`, run the cell, set the audio and embeddings paths,
+then Scan, Load, Cluster, Plot.

+## Repository contents

 ```
-start_seconds <TAB> end_seconds <TAB> "v1,v2,...,vN"
+pardalote/
+├── notebooks/
+│   ├── 00_check_setup.ipynb                      checks the install
+│   ├── 01_birdnet_csv_to_txt.ipynb               BirdNET: split the CSV
+│   ├── 02_mirror_embeddings_to_audio_tree.ipynb  optional: correct folder mismatches
+│   ├── 03_perch_db_to_txt.ipynb                  Perch: export the database
+│   └── pardalote_gui.ipynb                       the GUI
+├── docs/
+│   ├── 01_install.md
+│   ├── 02_generate_embeddings.md
+│   ├── 03_using_the_gui.md
+│   └── 04_troubleshooting.md
+├── src/                                          the same code as .py files ├── environment.yml
+├── requirements.txt
+└── LICENSE
 ```

-Arrange them so the first folder level under your embeddings root is the site
-name.
-Then open `pardalote_gui.ipynb`, run the cell, set the two paths, and
-press Scan, Load, Cluster, Plot.
+`src/` contains the same code as the notebooks, for reading diffs and for
+running as scripts.

-## How it works
+## Method

-Under the hood there are three steps.

-**Embeddings.** BirdNET and Perch both turn a few seconds of audio into a list
+BirdNET and Perch convert a segment of audio into a vector of several hundred to
-of several hundred to a couple of thousand numbers, a fingerprint of what the
-sound is like.
-Two recordings of the same call have similar fingerprints.
-Those
+several thousand values.
+Segments containing similar sounds have similar
-fingerprints are the input to pardalote, not the audio itself.
+vectors.
+These vectors are the input to pardalote.

-**UMAP.** Those fingerprints have far too many dimensions to plot.
-UMAP squashes
-them down to two or three, trying to keep things that were close together in the
-original space close together in the squashed one.
-That is the map you see.
+UMAP reduces the vectors to two or three dimensions for plotting, preserving
+local structure from the original space.

-**HDBSCAN.** This finds the dense clumps in that map and gives each one a number.
+HDBSCAN identifies dense regions in the reduced space and assigns each a cluster
-Anything not in a clump is labelled noise, cluster `-1`.
-HDBSCAN does not ask you
-how many clusters to expect, which is the right behaviour here, because you do
-not know.
+number.
+Points not assigned to a cluster are labelled `-1`.
+The number of
+clusters is not specified in advance.

-None of these steps know anything about birds.
-They just group sounds that
+None of these steps use species information.
+They group segments by acoustic
-resemble each other.
-Deciding which group is your species is your job, and that
-is why the tool plays audio at you.
+similarity only.
+Assigning clusters to species is done by the user.

-## Citing this
+## Citation

-If pardalote contributes to published work, please cite this repository, and
-cite BirdNET or Perch for the embeddings, plus UMAP and HDBSCAN:
+Cite this repository, BirdNET or Perch, UMAP, and HDBSCAN.

-- **BirdNET**: Kahl, S., Wood, C. M., Eibl, M., & Klinck, H. (2021).
-BirdNET: A
+- Kahl, S., Wood, C. M., Eibl, M., & Klinck, H. (2021).
+BirdNET: A deep learning
-  deep learning solution for avian diversity monitoring. *Ecological
-  Informatics*, 61, 101236.
+  solution for avian diversity monitoring. *Ecological Informatics*, 61, 101236.
-- **UMAP**: McInnes, L., Healy, J., & Melville, J. (2018).
+- McInnes, L., Healy, J., & Melville, J. (2018).
 UMAP: Uniform Manifold
   Approximation and Projection for Dimension Reduction. *arXiv:1802.03426*.
-- **HDBSCAN**: Campello, R. J. G. B., Moulavi, D., & Sander, J. (2013).
+- Campello, R. J. G. B., Moulavi, D., & Sander, J. (2013).
+Density-based
-  Density-based clustering based on hierarchical density estimates. *PAKDD*.
+  clustering based on hierarchical density estimates. *PAKDD*.

 ## Licence

 MIT.
 See [LICENSE](LICENSE).
-Use it, change it, publish with it.
-No warranty:
-check your own results.
+No warranty.
+Validate your own results.

-## Contributing and getting help

-Found a bug, or got stuck on a step the docs do not cover?
-Open an
-[issue](../../issues).
-Include what you were doing, the exact error text, and
-which notebook you were in.
-If the docs were unclear, that is a bug too, and
-worth reporting.
+## Issues

+Report bugs and unclear documentation at [issues](../../issues).
+Include the
+notebook, what was being run, and the full error text.